Salmanvaliyakath/PumpFailurePredictor/README.md

 Use the features such as rolling averages, trend indicators to improve the model efficiency Also wanted to try other model like XGBoost model with appropriate feature engineering.

+# How to Run

+install all the dependencies
+- pip install -r requirements.txt

+To build the Dataset, Train, Evaluate and store the model, Open the model_train.ipynb notebook and run one by one cell,

+To Deploy the Model, Run the main.py script, "fastapi dev main.py" to up and run the endpoint (API).